Koneswaram Temple: Trincomalee Koneswaram temple compounds

 The shrine was known to Europeans as the Pagoda of Trincomalee – Temple of a Thousand Columns.
 The main shrine was built upon the jagati while its thousand pillared hall was the Aayiram Kaal Mandapam – a distinctly thousand pillared platform close to the vimana of the koil that forms a distinct part of the site plan of classical Dravidian temple architecture.
 Ruins of this feature at Koneswaram indicate that the hall was a structural addition erected by Pallava artisans, dated between 537 and 668.
 It formed one of the nine prakara or major courtyard compounds of the Koneswaram complex.
 Two other temples were prominent compound monuments on the promontory, containing prolific gopura structures over the shrines built to Vishnu-Thirumal and the goddess Ambal-Shakti.
 Together, they became known as the Three Pagodas of Thirukonamalai.
 A site plan by De Quieroz states: "On the first rise to the summit of the rock was a Pagoda, another at mid-ascent, and the principal one of them all at the highest eminence, visited by a concourse of Hindus from the whole of India."
 In his dispatch to Philip III, King of Portugal, Constantine described: "The land of the Pagoda is 600 fathoms long (1.2 km) and 80 feet at its broadest, narrowing to 30 feet."
-The complex stretches across Konesar Road off the promontory, and includes shrines to Ganesh, Murukan and Bhadrakali.
+The complex stretches across Konesar Road off the promontory, and includes shrines to Ganesha, Murukan and Bhadrakali.
 Koneswaram of Konesar Malai is located 152 kilometres (94.4 mi) directly east from Kudiramalai, the ancient royal district and southern pearl-bank emporium of the Thiru Ketheeswaram temple, Mannar.
 Koneswaram lies on a straight diagonal path connected to Ketheeswaram and another former Jaffna temple and Paadal Petra Sthalam Ramanathaswamy Temple, Rameswaram.
-This pilrimage path of 225 km (140 mi) is often traversed by foot according to Hindu custom.
+This pilgrimage path of 225 km (140 mi) is often traversed by foot according to Hindu custom.
 The complex also lies on exactly the same longitude as Mount Kailash.